ashika29/ashika29/README.md

 💬 Feel free to talk to me about anything: yourself, for motivation and healthy discussions on anything (tech to life, just anything 😉)

-📫 You can reach me at sriashikaa299@hotmail.com
+📫 You can reach me on LinkedIn at https://www.linkedin.com/in/sriashika-addala/

 ⚡ Fun fact: It only takes 17 muscles (or even lesser) to smile, so say cheese... 😁